tsobe/lobiani/infra-config/README.md

 # Infrastructure setup
 ## Bring up the production cluster

-Run `terraform apply` in `infra-config/terraform/prod`.
+Run `terraform apply` in `infra-config/terraform/prod` directory.
 This will bring up the cluster dedicated for production environment and other utility tools (Argo CD and Moon)